 There are lots of data points suggesting that this is the case, in particular on The World of Hyatt Credit Card.
 While I think there are good odds that this is in fact the case, I wouldn’t take it as a sure bet yet.

-The reason people assume the rule has spread is because people are getting denials on these cards for having too many inquiries in the last 24 months.
+The reason people assume the rule has spread is that people are getting denials on these cards for having too many inquiries in the last 24 months.